prebid/prebid.github.io/dev-docs/modules/userId.md

 ### Verizon Media ConnectID

-Verizon Media ConnectID is a person based ID and doesn't depend on 3rd party cookies.

-Verizon Media ConnectID is designed to enable ad tech platforms to recognize and match users consistently across the open web.
-Verizon Media ConnectID is built on top of Verizon Media's robust and proprietary ID Graph, delivering a higher find rate of audiences on publishers' sites user targeting that respects privacy.
+Verizon Media ConnectID is a person based ID and does not depend on 3rd party cookies.
+It enables ad tech platforms to recognize and match users consistently across the open web.
+Built on top of Verizon Media’s robust and proprietary ID Graph it delivers a higher find rate of audiences on publishers’ sites user targeting that respects privacy.

-Verizon Media ConnectID honors privacy choices from our own [Privacy Dashboard](https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/dashboard/index.html), as well as global privacy acts.
+Verizon Media ConnectID honors privacy choices from the [Verizon Media Privacy Dashboard](https://www.verizonmedia.com/policies/us/en/verizonmedia/privacy/dashboard/index.html) as well as global privacy acts.

-Please reach out to VZM-ConnectIDSupport@verizonmedia.com for assistance with setup.

 Add support for Verizon Media ConnectID to your Prebid.js package with:

 {: .alert.alert-info :}
 gulp build --modules=userId,verizonMediaIdSystem

+#### Verizon Media ConnectID Registration

+A Verizon Media supplied publisher specific pixel Id is required.
+Reach out to your account manager for assistance with setup.

 #### Verizon Media ConnectID Configuration